-Technically speaking, the cookies are best enjoyed bite by crumbly, delicious bite once they've cooled to room temperature.
-But listen, we're talking about chocolate cookies here, so you do what you have to do.
-I fully support renegade eating activities, and am here for you.
-One cookie addict to another.
+If I'm writing honestly, chocolate shortbread cookies are best when enjoyed bite by crumbly, delicious bite.
+And after they've cooled to room temperature.
+But listen, we're talking about chocolate here, so you do you.

 - 1½ cups of all-purpose flour